Balloon release held in memory of 4-year-old Sequoia Samuels

-MEMPHIS, Tenn. — A balloon release in honor of Sequoia Samuels, the 4-year-old who was reported missing, was held on Saturday.
+MEMPHIS, Tenn. — A balloon release in honor of Sequoia Samuels, the 4-year-old who was reported missing before her remains were found by police, was held on Saturday.

 As family members of Samuels process her death, people in the community came out to stand beside them and show their support.